Jennifer Leavy - Research Officer

 Central and South Asia; South East Asia; Sub Saharan Africa.

-Dr Jennifer Leavy no longer works for IDS.
+Dr Jennifer Leavy is no longer at IDS but now works for the UEA.
 As an economist whose research focuses on the intersection of economic, social and cultural life in the context of rural livelihoods, mainly in sub-Saharan Africa, she has 20 years' experience in research, consultancy and advisory work in environment, agriculture and development.

 Her research encompasses: work and labour; youth aspirations; poverty, inequality and vulnerability; social networks; markets and institutions; social protection.
 She has an MSc in Agricultural Economics, and a PhD in Economics examining social networks and economic life in rural Zambia, drawing on anthropological and sociological approaches to markets.